---

 FROM "users" LEFT OUTER JOIN "posts" ON "posts"."user_id" = "users"."id"

-does when it is forced to make a single query
+This is exactly what `includes` does when it is forced to make a single query

-clause is using an attribute from posts
+when `where` or `order` clause is using an attribute from `posts` table.

-Joins brings association data using inner join
+Joins brings association data using `inner join`.

 User.joins(:posts)